tekknolagi/tekknolagi.github.com/_posts/2026-05-12-partial-ssi.md

 But I am a humble compiler engineer, and I don't have the time to go through and load all of this into my head.
-Instead what I have seen done and have been doing is to take a shortcut: build *partial SSI* during SSA construction.
+Instead what I have seen done and have been doing is to take a shortcut: build *partial SSI* during SSA construction[^llvm-partial-ssi].

+[^llvm-partial-ssi]: This blog post is different than the what the [LLVM
+    paper](/assets/img/efficient-ssi.pdf) (PDF) calls partial SSI.
+Partial for different reasons.
+Maybe it's not even single information anymore.

 Most of the time this is from bytecode, but it could also be from some other non-SSA IR.
 In any case, this is an excellent shortcut for two reasons: